Conserving wildlife, enhancing livelihoods in areas of human-wildlife conflict

 - Pioneered the concept of community-based conflict mitigation (CBCM) and human-wildlife conflict mitigation using a suite of methods developed over decades of practical field experience.

-- provided technical advice and training to institutions and individual projects managing human-wildlife conflicts in Africa and Asia.
+- Provided technical advice and training to institutions and individual projects managing human-wildlife conflicts in Africa and Asia.

-- undertaken institutional analysis and are currently running long term monitoring programmes on the management of such conflicts in several countries.
+- Undertaken institutional analysis and are currently running long term monitoring programmes on the management of such conflicts in several countries.

-We have extensive and diverse experience in human wildlife management and coexistence strategies, including GIS and remote sensing, environmental impact assessments, project management, monitoring and evaluation, policy reviews, training needs assessment, project communications as well as tourism and micro-scale business development.
-We have prepared an elephant management plan for the Akagera National Park in Rwanda, conducted numerous wildlife capture and release programs around the continent, assisted the governments of Vietnam and Laos develop a joint management approach for their remaining elephant population as well as publishing a number of papers in peer reviewed journals, books and manuals.
+Our consultants have a wide range of experience.
+For example, we have prepared an elephant management plan for the Akagera National Park in Rwanda, conducted numerous wildlife capture and release programs around the continent, assisted the governments of Vietnam and Laos develop a joint management approach for their remaining elephant population as well as publishing a number of papers in peer-reviewed journals, books and manuals.